The New Norm

-The New Norm (originally called Woke World) is an American adult animated sitcom created by Akiva and Sophia Prell, and developed by José Behar.
-Developed and marketed as "The First Animated Sit-Com [sic] on X", the series premiered with a three-minute pilot on June 25, 2024.
+The New Norm is an American adult animated sitcom web series created by Akiva and Sophia Prell and developed by José Behar.
+It is based on the Webcomic Woke World, which itself is loosely inspired by All in the Family.
+Developed and marketed as "The First Animated Sit-Com [sic] on X", the series premiered with a three-minute pilot on June 25, 2024, and was released on the series' X account.
 JP Sears stars as the titular Norm, alongside a voice cast also including Dave Rubin and Larry Elder.

 Synopsis

+A sneak peek of the show's sixth episode titled "Full Disclosure", made entirely by artificial intelligence.

 The series chronicles the life of Norm (JP Sears), a conservative man whose life is turned upside down when Chaz (Dave Rubin), a non-binary influencer, is sent to live with his family in an attempt to "re-educate" Norm.

 Cast and characters

 Much of the series' voice cast is uncredited.